fengxyStar/StrucHIS/README.md

   <img src="images/StrucHIS-framework.png" height="250"/>
   <img src="images/StrucHIS-detail.png" height="250"/>
 </p>
-Figure 1: The overview framework of our StrucHIS.
-It is a heterogeneous graph-based Multi-task Learning framework that explicitly regulates structural knowledge sharing.
+Figure 1: The left figure shows the overview framework of our StrucHIS and the right figure shows the details of the structural information sharing module within each layer.
+Our StrucHIS is a heterogeneous graph-based Multi-task Learning framework that explicitly regulates structural knowledge sharing.
 It breaks down the structure learning phase into multiple stages and introduces sharing mechanisms at each stage, ensuring that task-specific requirements are addressed during each stage.